(Pocket-lint) - Nintendo has introduced a new member of the Switch console family: the Nintendo Switch Lite.

 The Nintendo Switch Lite will be available in three colour options: yellow, grey or turquoise.

-Special edition models will also be made available over the coming months, including a Pokemon Nintendo Switch Lite Zacian and Zamazenta Edition that will be on limited sale a month after the standard Lite (from 8 November 2019).
+Special edition models will also be made available over the coming months, including a Pokemon Nintendo Switch Lite Zacian and Zamazenta Edition that will be on limited sale a just over month after the standard Lite (from 8 November 2019).

 The Nintendo Switch Lite price, release date and pre-order deals

 Nintendo will release the Switch Lite in multiple countries around the world on 20 September 2019 for the standard colours, and 8 November for the special edition Zacian and Zamazentra model (featured above).

 It will cost £199.99 in the UK, $199.99 in the US - including the Pokemon special edition model.
 The grey, yellow and turquoise models are available from numerous retailers in your location.
 While you can pre-order the Pokemon variants now.